 - The Trust will offer Mezzanine Financing to hotel owners in North America.
-Mezzanine Financing offered by the Trust will be designed to be short term with an initial duration less than 24 months to Mezzanine Borrowers seeking to enhance their hotels through brand standard maintenance, Property Improvement Plans, or owners looking to enlarge or expand their hotel properties. - The maximum limit of any Mezzanine Financing provided to any single Mezzanine Borrower will be \$5,000,000. - The minimum annual interest rate of any Mezzanine Financing provided by the Trust will be 11%. - The Trust may provide Mezzanine Financing to one or more Prestige Parties on the above terms and conditions, but only upon such financing being authorized by Extraordinary Unitholder Resolution of the Unitholders of the Trust at a special meeting of the Unitholders called in accordance with the terms and conditions of the Trust Declaration.
+Mezzanine Financing offered by the Trust will be designed to be short term with an initial duration less than 24 months to Mezzanine Borrowers seeking to enhance their hotels through brand standard maintenance, Property Improvement Plans, or owners looking to enlarge or expand their hotel properties. - The maximum limit of any Mezzanine Financing provided to any single Mezzanine Borrower will be \$5,000,000. - The minimum annual interest rate of any Mezzanine Financing provided by the Trust will be 11%. - Security that the Partnership may obtain from a Mezzanine Borrower may include but is not limited to the following: a mortgage on the Hotel Property to which the Mezzanine Financing relates (expected to be a second mortgage), assignments of rents and leases, security agreements, guarantees from the principals of the Mezzanine Borrower and related corporate bodies and a right of first refusal with respect to the future sale of the Hotel Property to which the Mezzanine Financing relates. - The Trust may provide Mezzanine Financing to one or more Prestige Parties on the above terms and conditions, but only upon such financing first being authorized by Extraordinary Unitholder Resolution of the Unitholders of the Trust at a special meeting of the Unitholders called in accordance with the terms and conditions of the Trust Declaration.
 No Prestige Party nor any officer, director or shareholder of a Prestige Party may vote in respect of any such resolution.